olsonanl/dev_container/README.md

    make deploy
    ```

 8. Do development work in a module.

-9. Repeat steps 4 - 6.
+Repeat steps 4 - 6.
 (7?) as necessary.
+   - Any new scripts in any module `script` directories will require a `make` run for/in that module.
-E.g., if you clone in a new repo.
+   This would always be the case if a new module is added.
+   - Run any scripts using their generated wrapper, which should be in the `PATH`.
+   E.g. `run-me.pl` should be run with `run-me`.
+This will test the intended call stack, as well as
+   testing this `make` machinery.
+   - Re-run the `bootstrap` and `user-env.*` sourcing when adding modules to [modules](modules).

 ### Definitions